 Students undertaking VETiS, funded by the VET investment budget, can complete one employment stream qualification at the certificate I or II level.

 Why doesn't the VET investment budget subsidise certificate III level VETiS qualifications?

-VETiS qualifications on the Queensland Training Subsidies List are only at the certificate I and II level.
+VETiS qualifications on the Priority Skills List are only at the certificate I and II level.
 This is in recognition that the best pathway to employment for school students completing certificate III level qualifications is by participating in a SAT.

 The VET investment budget will fund certificate III level qualifications for VETiS in certain circumstances.
 Industry bodies or local employers can submit an

 Industry Proposal Funding Submission to the department which must demonstrate local employment opportunities as a result of this training.

-Students can still complete certificate III qualifications that are delivered and resources by school RTOs, or are self-funded.
+Students can still complete certificate III qualifications that are delivered and resourced by school RTOs, or are self-funded.

 Can school leavers access subsidised training if they have done VETiS?